All Episodes

 Because if you have birthright citizenship, eventually it becomes a country you don't want to live in.

-Uh in uh not not a single European country has birthright citizenship.
+Not a single European country has birthright citizenship.

-Uh same thing in New Zealand.
+Same thing in New Zealand.

-Uh in France, one parent has to be born in France.
+In France, one parent has to be born in France.

-They're only uh basically only Canada and the United States have unqualified birthright citizenship.
+Basically, only Canada and the United States have unqualified birthright citizenship.

 And Canada, frankly, only has it because you guys have it.

-Otherwise they wouldn't bother with it, too.
+Otherwise, they wouldn't bother with it, too.

 So start from that basis.